Materials-Consortia/OPTIMADE/optimade.md

 The API implementation MAY describe many-to-many relationships between entries along with OPTIONAL human-readable descriptions that describe each relationship.
 These relationships can be to the same, or to different, entry types.

-In responses that use the jsonapi format, such relationships MUST be communicated using the `"relationships"` field of the response encoded as jsonapi relationship objects in accordance with the [jsonapi specification](https://jsonapi.org/format/1.0/#document-resource-object-relationships).
-The OPTIONAL human-readable description is provided in the `"description"` field inside the `"meta"` dictionary of a relationship.
+In responses that use the JSON API response format, such relationships MUST be communicated using [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships) encoded in the `"relationships"` field of the response.
+The OPTIONAL human-readable description is provided in the `"description"` field inside the `"meta"` dictionary of a relationships object.

 Other response formats (e.g., ones using database-specific prefixes) have to encode these relationships in ways appropriate for each format.
 If the format has no dedicated mechanism to indicate relationships, it is suggested that they are encoded alongside other properties.
-For each entry type, the relationships with entries of that type can then be encoded in a field with the name of the entry type, which are to contain a list of the ids of the referenced entries alongside the respective human-readable description of the relationships.
+For each entry type, the relationships with entries of that type can then be encoded in a field with the name of the entry type, which are to contain a list of the IDs of the referenced entries alongside the respective human-readable description of the relationships.
 It is the intent that future versions of this standard uphold the viability of this encoding by not standardizing property names that overlap with the entry type names.

 # <a name="h.4">4.
 API Endpoints</a>